Prepare for the 2024 Elections with these digital tools

 Likewise, you should take into account the needs of your community, municipality and region.
 This way, you can refine your research on the candidates and understand if they will be or have been able to respond to citizens’ needs.

-Step 3: Explore the candidates' backgrounds and proposals
+Step 3: Explore the candidates' voting records and proposals

 The next question you can ask yourself is: Who wants to address the issues that concern me most?
-To answer that question, it is worth reviewing the current proposals of the candidates for governor, mayors’ offices and both legislative chambers.
+To answer that question, it is worth reviewing the current proposals of the candidates for governor, city hall and both legislative chambers.

 In the case of incumbent candidates in the House and Senate—candidates who currently hold public office—you should also review their legislative record: what measures they have introduced, and which ones they voted for or against.